ksnxr/SSGRLDNDM/README.md

 python two_d.py
 ```

-in directory **sgmcmc**.
+in directory **sgmcmc**, and the resulting figures can be found in **sgmcmc/figs**.

 # Neural network experiment

 Our code is based on [bnn_priors](https://github.com/ratschlab/bnn_priors).
 Following their practice, we used [sacred](https://github.com/IDSIA/sacred) to record the experiments.

-Note that we carried out the neural network experiments on a compute cluster, and some of our scripts are related to the cluster.
+The code for ShampooSGLD is partly based on [here](https://github.com/google-research/google-research/tree/master/scalable_shampoo/pytorch).
+The code for computing the curvature is partly based on [here](https://github.com/kylematoba/lcnn/blob/main/estimate_curvature.py).

+*Note that our code may not work (correctly) for scenarios not considered in our paper, e.g. different datasets, different thinning intervals, etc.*

 Here we provide the raw scripts for running experiments.

-Python version is `3.9.13`.
+Concerning the environment used to run the experiments, Python version is `3.9.13`.

 Dependencies as recorded by sacred are